New York City Hidden Gems & Local Hotspots

 One of the chicest home decor stores in NYC, you’ll find contemporary and unique decor pieces from up-and-coming designers, vintage furniture, and creative gifts you might have stumbled upon in your Instagram feed.

-Lower East Side: 53 Canal Street
+LES: 53 Canal Street

 Isalis Clothing Boutique offers over 70 independent brands including Paloma Wool, House of Sunny, Agolde, Selkie and more.
 Shop on-trend clothing, shoes, accessories, and swimwear from unique designers.